Chill-Peppa/Chill-Peppa/README.md

 <p>Hi, I’m @chill-peppa.<br/> I’m a frontend developer from St.Petersburg, Russia.</p>

-- At the moment I’m working like junior dev.
+- At the moment I’m working like junior frontend dev.
 - I’m trying my best to learn new technologies and put them into practice.
 - If you want to see some examples of my code, take a look at the [repositories tab](https://github.com/Chill-Peppa?tab=repositories).
 - If you want communicate with me just write to me on [telegram](https://t.me/chill_peppa).